corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 To reduce the exposure to this edge case:

 * Keep `notNewerThan` conservative and do not set `skipSafetyIntervalCheck` to `true` in production.
-Increase the grace period on networks that make heavy use of reference states or long-running flows.
+On networks that make heavy use of reference states or long-running flows, extend the grace period by passing an older `notNewerThan` value.
 * Keep the time between `create-snapshot` and `delete-vault` short, so that late arrivals have little opportunity to invalidate an in-flight job.
 * Retain the exported archives, so that deleted chains can be restored with `import-snapshot` if they are ever needed again.